-According to a report, Steelers head coach Mike Tomlin has been diagnosed with COVID-19, according to NFL Network's Ian Rapoport.
+Steelers head coach Mike Tomlin has been diagnosed with COVID-19, according to NFL Network's Ian Rapoport.

-“A team spokesman would not confirm the specific case, but did say members of the coaching & personnel staffs were sent home last week after a couple positives came up,” said Rapoport.
+“A team spokesman would not confirm the specific case," per Rapoport, "but did say members of the coaching and personnel staffs were sent home last week after a couple positives came up."

 The Steelers remained relatively unfazed by COVID-19 during the season, at least, in their own locker room.

-Due to an outbreak in both the Tennessee Titans facility, the Steelers bye week was essentially eliminated.
-The same was true when an outbreak within the Baltimore Ravens facility forced their Thanksgiving night game to be postponed, wiping out any hope of a couple days off.
+Due to an outbreak in the Tennessee Titans facility, the Steelers bye week was essentially eliminated.
+The team was also impacted due to an outbreak within the Baltimore Ravens facility, which forced the Steelers' Thanksgiving night game to be postponed, wiping out any hope of a couple days off.

-But the Steelers were not perfect during the season.
+But the Steelers were not perfect, either.
 James Conner, Eric Ebron and Joe Haden were just some of the players who were diagnosed with the virus during the season.